Ex Prosecutors and Police officers working for you

 Sample cross-examination of arresting DUI officer about the walk-the-line test

 The following is a sample cross-examination of an officer about the one-leg stand test:

 Q: The first thing you had [the defendant] do is put her left foot on the line?
+A: Yes.

 Q: And then you had her put her right foot on the line?
 A: Yes.

+Q: You told her to put her arms at her side?
 A: Yes, and to maintain this position until I tell her to begin walking.

 Q: She has to stay in this position?
+A: Yes.